weeberific/IsekaiLoversList/index.md

 *Description:* Reincarnated as the 8th son of a poor, but noble family, MC discovers he has the rare gift for magic and must navigate the politics of his new world

-*Comments:* One of the better ""generic"" isekais, the show really shines when dealing with the politicking and social issues around nobility, and really gives good weight to those issues
+*Comments:* One of the better " generic" isekais, the show really shines when dealing with the politicking and social issues around nobility, and really gives good weight to those issues